ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/01-api/10-Link-and-graphics3D-object-API/02-Graphics3D-object.md

 [Example of how Graphics3DObject is used]

-[How Graphics3DObject is used]: /documentation/20-scs/00-tutorials/05-creating-links/#Run%20the%20Simulation
+[Example of how Graphics3DObject is used]: /documentation/20-scs/00-tutorials/05-creating-links